Orion-AI-Lab/igarss24_DL4NH/README.md

 ## Access

-For access to the in-person tutorial, [registration](https://2023.ieeeigarss.org/registration.asp) is needed.
+For access to the in-person tutorial, registation is needed.
 All material (jupyter notebooks, presentations) will be made freely available through this repository.

 Time: Sun, 7 Jul, 16:00 - 19:00 Easter European Summer Time (EEST)